 Yes, absolutely.
 Custom assessments are set up based on your job description, and will include questions on all must-have skills you specify.

 We believe that status quo tech assessment platforms are not a fair way for companies to evaluate engineers because they focus on trick questions/ puzzles/ niche algorithms.
 We started Adaface to help companies find great engineers by assessing on-the-job skills required for a role.
-Read more about what we do differently at Adaface here.
+Read more about why we started Adaface.

 We have the following anti-cheating features in place:

-Each Adaface assessment is customized to your job description/ ideal developer persona (our subject matter experts will pick the right questions for your assessment from our library of 5000+ questions).
-This assessment can be customized for Java developer roles for any experience level (unless the role is primarily a leadership/ non-programming role, we do not recommend you a use any automated assessments in that case).
+Each Adaface assessment is customized to your job description/ ideal candidate persona (our subject matter experts will pick the right questions for your assessment from our library of 10000+ questions).
+This assessment can be customized for any experience level.

 Yes, it makes it much easier for you to compare candidates.
 Options for MCQ questions and the order of questions are randomized.
 We have anti-cheating features in place.
 In our enterprise plan, we also have the option to create multiple versions of the same assessment with questions of similar difficulty levels.